theobald-software/kb.theobald-software.github.io/content/_yunio/conversion-in-power-automate.md

 ### Date Conversion

 When working with yunIO dates use the SAP format "yyyyMMdd".<br>
-The following code converts German ("dd.MM.yyyy") and US ("MM/dd/yyyy") dates to the SAP date format ("yyyyMMdd"):
+The following code converts German ("dd.MM.yyyy") and US ("MM/dd/yyyy") dates to the SAP date format ("yyyyMMdd") for variable *strDate*:

 ```
 concat(